descope/auth-hosting/README.md

 `<PROJECT_ID>` as part of the URL path is required to use the desired Descope's `PROJECT_ID`
 `flow` query parameter is optional.
 If none provided the default flow is `sign-up-or-in`
 `debug` query parameter is optional.
 If debug mode is needed use `debug=true` `tenant` query parameter is optional.
+You can input a **Tenant ID** or **Tenant Domain** to use with this query parameter (e.g. `tenant=descope.com, tenant=T2UjlUN1tJsRnrV3jnAkJ3WziaEq).
 If present, then you will be able to authenticate via SSO, without having to first specify an email with an input screen in your flow.

 **Using .env**